Wicked Money Questions

 Wicked Money Questions: Holding the contradictions of being human in relationship with money

-Isn't it interesting that we can hold two contradictory things about money at the same time?
+Isn't it interesting that we can experience contradictory things about money at the same time?

 Wicked Questions

-I recently discovered that these paradoxical things formed as a question become 'Wicked Questions' - and they're rather intriguing.
+I recently discovered that these paradoxical things can become 'Wicked Questions' - and they're rather intriguing.

-In organisational and systems change work, they're used to surface the tensions that groups are stuck inside — where two opposite things are both true, and pretending otherwise just makes things worse.
+In organisational and systems change work, Wicked Questions are used to surface the tensions that groups are stuck inside — where two opposite things are both true, and pretending otherwise isn't very helpful.

 How is it that I can both [X] and [Y] simultaneously?